braindead-dev/Garry-Tan/README.md

 ### Direct Mentions (Auto-trigger)
 ```
-User: "Hey @Gary-Tan, thoughts on this startup idea?"
+User: "Hey @Garry Tan, thoughts on this startup idea?"
 Bot: "I'd love to hear more about the problem you're solving..."
 ```

 ### Replies (Auto-trigger)
 ```
-Gary-Tan: "What stage are you at?"
+Garry Tan: "What stage are you at?"
 User: "We're pre-seed, just built our MVP"
-Bot: "That's exciting!
+Garry Tan: "That's exciting!
 How's user feedback been so far?"
 ```

-## 🚨 Important Notes

-- **Auto-trigger Responses**: Bot automatically responds when mentioned or replied to, bypassing confidence check
-- **Group Channel Awareness**: The bot understands it's in group conversations and won't respond to every message
-- **No Self-Response**: Automatically filters out its own messages to prevent loops
-- **Error Handling**: Gracefully handles API failures and network issues
-- **Rate Limiting**: Respects Discord's rate limits with proper error handling

-## 🔨 Development

-### Project Structure

 ```